CQ DX Marathon

 Classes

-There are seven entry classes, “Unlimited”, “Limited”, “Formula 100W, “Formula Unlimited” “QRP”, “QRP Unlimited” and “DX Marathon Challenge.”
+There are seven entry classes, “Unlimited”, “Limited”, “Formula 100W, “Formula Unlimited” “QRP Limited”, “QRP Unlimited” and “DX Marathon Challenge.”
 Only one of these classes may be selected for your participation in 2025.

 Unlimited